tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 The `ICT-FaceKit-just-face-tri.blend` file was generated using the [ICT FaceKit](https://github.com/ICT-VGL/ICT-FaceKit).
-We first imported the face model into Blender, removed irrelevant parts (eyeballs, eyelashes, internal structure of the mouth, etc.) and triangulated all faces (required by Mitsuba 3).
+We first imported the face model into Blender, removed irrelevant parts (eyeballs, eyelashes, internal structure of the mouth, etc.) and triangulated all faces, which is required by Mitsuba 3.

 We used `python` version `3.10.12` and `Blender` version `3.3.21`.
 The commit hash of the version of `Mitsuba 3` we used was `d310cfd4dc5662903e0ebcbaf4a3704e8d57c953` with the output of `git submodule status` as follows: